davidtavarez/davidtavarez.github.io/_posts/2018-10-21-writing_modules_for_silenttrinity.md

             return src.encode()
 ```

 As you can notice, the class of the module must be called `STModule` and must include a `Constructor` and a definition of the method called `payload`.
-Our constructor must contains at least the next properties:
+Our constructor must contain at least the next properties:

 * ***name***: the name of the module.
-* ***description***: a short summary of what your modules does.
+* ***description***: a short summary of what your module does.
 * ***author***: your handle.
 * ***options***: the options accepted in your module.